How to Become a Famous Architect without Building Anything

 The Good Oil

 To be a good architect, you must have a modicum of talent and many happy clients, pleased with your buildings.
 You won't be able to pay your bills, otherwise.
 To be an internationally famous architect requires no clients at all, and certainly no buildings.
+All you need are rich parents and indulgent patrons.
+You really must check out Notes on Becoming a Famous Architect, a blog by persons unknown.

-Ms Zaha Hadid, one of the most lauded and famous architects of our time, was lauded and famous before she ever built so much as a brick sh*thouse.
+Consider that Dame Zaha Hadid, one of the most lauded and famous architects of our time, was lauded and famous before she ever built so much as a brick sh*thouse.
 She received her first paying commission for a real building after 25 years in the business.
-Like many others of the greats — especially the postmodernists — her reputation was based entirely on images, not real-life.
+At the age of 61, with a miniscule 25 buildings to her name, Her Majesty the Queen made her a Dame, the equivalent of a knighthood.
+At the of 61, Frank Lloyd Wright had over 200 buildings to put on his resume.
+Like many others of the greats – especially the postmodernists – Dame Hadid's reputation was based on images, not real-life.

 Being a famous architect requires little contact with reality; only an indulgent benefactor who will pay your bills year after year.
 You can spend many a happy decade entering international competitions, which you never seem to quite win.
 With the right connections, though, you can have your drawings published in the right avant-garde magazines, books and sites, thereby garnering the fame you so rightly deserve.